Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Experimental Setup

 \subsection{Obtaining the SQL Program Prior $p_{0}$}

 We generated a prior over SQL program candidates using the Codex \cite{chen2021evaluating} language model with few-shot prompting.
-Given an utterance $u$ with a schema $c$, we created the prompt (\cref{fig:codexprompt}) by concatenating a linearization of $c$ with eight $(u_k,s_k)$ pairs from the validation split\footnote{Excluding pairs where $s_k$ matches the correct answer $s$.} associated with the same schema $c$, and finally the utterance $u$ itself.
-Some $(u_k,s_k)$ pairs were chosen randomly while others were chosen because $u_k$ has high TF-IDF similarity to $u$.
-We randomly sampled 200 prompts for $u$ by choosing different $(u_k,s_k)$ pairs, and for each prompt, we asked Codex to generate 20 completions (SQL programs) and filtered out non-executable candidates. \cref{app:codexprompt} includes the full details.
-We did not perform any task-specific engineering.

-Since our ultimate goal is to generate semantically correct SQL programs, we merged semantically equivalent candidates by testing them on 1K random databases with code from \citet{zhong-etal-2020-semantic} to prevent surface form competition \cite{holtzman-etal-2021-surface}.
-We define $p_{0}$ to be the empirical distribution of semantic equivalence classes in our samples; thus, each $s$ in \cref{sec:framework} represents an equivalence class rather than a single SQL program.
+Given an utterance $u$ with a schema $c$, we created the prompt (\cref{app:codexprompt}) by concatenating a linearization of $c$ with eight distinct $(u_k,s_k)$ pairs from the validation split associated with the same schema $c$, and finally the utterance $u$ itself.
+Some $(u_k,s_k)$ pairs were chosen randomly while others were chosen because $u_k$ has the highest TF-IDF similarity to $u$.
+We randomly sampled 200 prompts for $u$ by choosing different $(u_k,s_k)$ pairs, and for each prompt, we asked Codex to generate 20 completions (SQL programs) and filtered out non-executable candidates.
+To prevent surface form competition \cite{holtzman-etal-2021-surface}, we then merged approximately semantically equivalent candidates by finding sets of candidates that return exactly the same outputs on 1K random databases, using the implementation from \citet{zhong-etal-2020-semantic}.
+We define $p_{0}$ to be the empirical distribution in our sample of the 16 semantic equivalence classes that were most frequent in the sample.
+Thus, each $s$ in \cref{sec:framework} represents an approximate equivalence class rather than a single program. \looseness=-1

 Treating the original \spider{} annotation as the ground truth, the top-1 accuracy of $p_0$ on the entire development set is 72\% and the top-16 accuracy is 94\%.
-More details are in \cref{app:top-k}.
-These numbers are not comparable to prior works, which usually evaluate on unseen database domains in a zero-shot manner (harder than our setting) but do not require predicting string literals and \texttt{DISTINCT} keywords (which we need for execution).
+These numbers are not comparable to prior works, which usually evaluate on unseen database domains in a zero-shot manner (harder than our setting) but do not predict string literals and \texttt{DISTINCT} keywords, which we need for execution. \cref{app:top-k} includes more details on top-$k$ accuracy (sometimes also referred to as pass@$k$).

+Note that the seed parser could be further improved, e.g. with better models \citep{openai2023gpt} or prompts \citep{zhou2023leasttomost}.
+However, these improvements are complementary to APEL, whose goal is to improve over the seed parser with non-programmer responses.
+We design our evaluation metrics based on this goal in the next section.